-If you are looking for something completely different, you can visit the adrenaline park at the Zlatna Greda Eco Centre, located on a desolate stretch of land of the same name.
+Looking for something different?
+You will find plenty of fun in Zlatna Greda ecocenter's adrenaline park, located in the namesake wasteland, as well as in the Duboka adrenaline park in Velika, which is part of Papuk Nature Park.
 Experience a true adventure in the heart of the forest, take a kayak tour around the Kopački rit Nature park, or explore Baranja by bike instead of a car.